Doctors Note Logo

 Takeaway

 Numbness spreading up the leg is a common sign that peripheral neuropathy is progressing.
 By understanding the causes, recognizing warning signs, and taking proactive steps—like controlling underlying conditions, adopting healthy habits, and seeking timely medical evaluation—you can slow or even halt further nerve damage.
-If you're concerned about your symptoms, use Ubie's Diabetic Neuropathy symptom checker for personalized insights and guidance on next steps.
+If you're concerned about your symptoms, take a few minutes to check your symptoms with Ubie's free AI symptom assessment tool for guidance on possible causes and next steps.
 And remember, any serious or life-threatening symptoms warrant immediate discussion with your doctor.

 (References)